 Nearby is the village of Julianstown the Limekiln gastropub offers some fantastic dine-in and takeaway options.
 If you are looking for truly unique and beautiful accommodation why not try The Cottages at Bettystown?
 These traditionally-thatched individual cottages date from 300 years ago and have won many awards.

 If you are hungry from your journey, maybe stay at CityNorth Hotel and Conference Centre as part of your trip.
-The hotel offers a fantastic Seaside Getaways package, which gives you a packed picnic basket to bring with you to the beach!
+The hotel offers a fantastic packages and always have special offers available.
+Check out their latest offers here.

 For all these beach ideas and more see www.discoverboynevalley.ie